Table of contents

 Single-Asset DSCR Loans

-• For individual properties, most DSCR lenders require a minimum As Is appraised value of $100,000.
+• For individual properties, some DSCR lenders require a minimum property value of $100,000, many now require a minimum property value of $125,000

 • Properties below this threshold are rarely eligible, and if financing is available, it often comes with higher rates or restrictive terms.